How Do Interest-Only Remortgages Work: A Full Guide

 Who Qualifies for an Interest-Only Remortgage?

 If you’re looking into an interest-only remortgage, you’ll find that the eligibility rules are mostly similar to those for a traditional repayment mortgage.
-However, there are a few specific points you need to consider:
+But, there are a few specific points you need to consider:

 • Equity in Your Home.
 One crucial factor is the amount of equity you’ve built up in your home.
 Not only does this equity give you access to better deals, but it also acts like a deposit, making you a less risky prospect to lenders.